ApplicationCraft/applicationcraft.com/source/developers/documentation/extending-ac/adding-your-own-widgets/custom-properties-dialogs/exp-4-the-dialog-code.html.markdown

             dlg.find(".exampleDialogCheck").attr('checked', 'checked');
         }
     }

+You should note that this data is inserted into the [HTML Template](/developers/documentation/extending-ac/adding-your-own-widgets/custom-properties-dialogs/the-html-template) that was defined at the top of the dialog function.

     // The HTML template for your dialog this._template = '<div>
         <input type="text" class="exampleDialogText"/><br>
         <label><input type="checkbox" class="exampleDialogCheck"/>To check or not to check ?</label></div>';

-The next piece of code takes the individual property settings ('text' and 'checked') from the object and populates them into your dialog.

-You should note that this data is inserted into the [HTML Template](/developers/documentation/extending-ac/adding-your-own-widgets/custom-properties-dialogs/the-html-template) that was defined at the top of the dialog function.